codatio/codat-docs/docs/integrations/accounting/myob/accounting-myob-setup.md

 MYOB have migrated their Essentials API to a new version.
 The new version will be using the AccountRight API.
 You can read more about the update on <a href="https://developer.myob.com/api/accountright/v2//" target="_blank">MYOB website</a>.

 The new Essentials will use the same API as their AccountRight Live platform.
-Therefore, you only need to carry out the setup described below once to gain access to both accounting packages.
+Therefore, you only need to carry out the setup described below once to gain access to both accounting softwares.

 Some users may still be on the old, non-migrated version of MYOB Essentials that uses a legacy API, which is not supported by Codat.
 If your customer is unable to connect their non-migrated MYOB Essentials account, please advise them to reach out to MYOB support for guidance on migrating to the new version.
 :::